lxc/incus/doc/api-extensions.md

 A new category of configuration options, `smbios11.XYZ` has been added which allows passing key/value pairs through `SMBIOS Type 11` on systems that support it.

+## `network_address_set`

+This adds the concept of network address sets to API under the API endpoint prefix `/1.0/network-address-sets`.